Alberto Nagel: Relations with investors

 One of the features that distinguish Alberto Nagel’s management style includes his focus on investor relations and efforts to protect independence of management.
 Nagel referenced his engagement with investors in the only statement he made when he was reappointed in 2023.
 Nagel’s reappointment, in conjunction with that of the Board in October 2023, was achieved primarily on the back of his relations with financial markets, consolidated by the increasing presence of institutional investors among the bank’s shareholders in the more than fifteen years now that Nagel has led the Milan-based bank.
 Such investment has been encouraged and consolidated by the creation of value from both share price increases and dividends (translating to a total shareholder return pari of 270% in the 2013-23 period).

-The relationship with the institutional investors and with the largest investment funds is solid, with regard to the bank’s ownership structure, and also when Mediobanca advises on complex Corporate & Investment Banking deals, such as when Blackstone, one of the largest investment management companies in the world, retained Mediobanca in 2022 to advise the Benetton family on the takeover of Atlantia, making the bank led by Nagel the architect of world’s biggest delisting.
+The relationship with institutional investors and with the largest investment funds is solid, with regard to the bank’s ownership structure, and also when Mediobanca advises on complex Corporate & Investment Banking deals, such as when Blackstone, one of the largest investment management companies in the world.
+Mediobanca was retained in 2022 to advise the Benetton family on the takeover of Atlantia, making the bank led by Nagel the architect of world’s biggest delisting.

 The Board of Directors of Mediobanca was reappointed by its shareholders at the Annual General Meeting held on 28 October 2023.
 The slate presented by the outgoing BoD, in which Alberto Nagel was candidate for the position of CEO, obtained 52.6% of the votes, made up of the votes of the institutional investors (primarily some of the leading global investment managers) plus those of the shareholders that are parties to the consultation agreement (which brings together the stakes held by some of the best-known entrepreneurs and family-owned holding companies in the Italian industrial panorama).
 On this occasion the financial market operators strongly backed Alberto Nagel’s management, outvoting the 30% of the share capital owned by the heirs of Leonardo Del Vecchio and by Francesco Gaetano Caltagirone, shareholders who had engaged in a “power struggle” with Nagel.